Trifolium microdon

 Trifolium microdon is a species of clover known by the common name thimble clover.
-It is native to western North America from British Columbia to southern California, where it grows in many types of habitat, including disturbed areas.

 It is an annual herb taking a decumbent or erect form.
 It is coated in hairs.
-The leaves are made up of oval leaflets with notched or flat tips, each measuring up to 1.5 centimeters long.
+The leaves are made up of oval leaflets with notched or flat tips, each measuring up to 1.5 cm long.
 The inflorescence is a head of flowers borne in a deep bowl-like involucre of bracts that can nearly envelop the whole head.
-The flower corollas are white to pink and about half a centimeter long.
+The flower corollas are white to pink and about 0.5 cm long.

+It is native to western North America from British Columbia to southern California, where it grows in many types of habitat, including disturbed areas.